shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 **Conclusion:**

 Ward-level festivals offer a promising solution to revitalize the spirit of Kathmandu and Lalitpur.
-By fostering a sense of community, encouraging civic engagement, and celebrating local talent, these events can empower residents, strengthen neighborhoods, and contribute to a more vibrant and sustainable future for the cities.
-By investing in this initiative, the municipalities, businesses, and communities can collectively unlock the potential of Kathmandu and Lalitpur, making them truly thriving centers of culture, engagement
+By fostering a sense of community, encouraging civic engagement, and celebrating local talent, these events can empower residents, strengthen neighborhoods, and contribute to a more sustainable future for the cities.
+By investing in this initiative, the municipalities, businesses, and communities can collectively celebrate Kathmandu and Lalitpur, making them thriving centers of culture, engagement